VisieMaigo/aow4db/ModData/README.md

 # ModData Update Instructions: Expanded Wildlife Pack Units

 To update the database with new or changed units from the Expanded Wildlife Pack mod, follow these steps:
+## 1. Run the DUMPUNITS cheat
+- Copy the updated Abilites and Units json files from "Documents\Paradox Interactive\Age of Wonders 4\JSONDump" into the repo's Data folder

-## 1. Replace the Units.po File
+## 2. Replace the Units.po File
 - Copy the latest `Expanded Wildlife Pack - Units.po` file from the mod into the `ModData` directory, replacing the existing file.

-## 2. Run the Python Script
+## 3. Run the Python Script
 - Open a terminal in the project root directory.
-- Run the following command to extract and update the unit data:
+- Run the following command from the repo root to extract and update the unit data:

   ```
   python ModData/extract_unit_names.py